Entrepreneur, 13, gets Intel funding for low-cost Braille printer

 HUNTINGTON BEACH Calif.
 If Shubham Banerjee cannot lay claim to being the world's youngest venture capital-backed entrepreneur, he comes very close.

-Banerjee was 12 years old when he closed an early-stage funding round with Intel Capital (INTC.O), the company's venture capital arm, last month for his prototype for a low-cost Braille printer.
+Banerjee was 12 years old when he closed an early-stage funding round with Intel Capital, the company's venture capital arm, last month for his prototype for a low-cost Braille printer.
 Since then, the San Jose, California middle-schooler has turned 13.

 That's young, even by the standards of Silicon Valley, where many venture capitalists unapologetically prefer to fund youth over experience.